marijnh/Eloquent-JavaScript/15_event.md

 progress (by highlighting part of a table of contents or showing a page number).

-The following example draws a ((progress bar)) in the top-right corner of the document and updates it to fill up as you scroll down:
+The following example draws a ((progress bar)) above the document and updates it to fill up as you scroll down:

 ```{lang: "text/html"}
 <style>